 Let's take a closer look at half-life.

-Then 6, then 3, then 1, until eventually, all of the radioactive atoms in that population will reach their more stable state.
+And after a third half-life, you'll have 12 radioactive atoms.
+Then 6, then 3, then 1.
+Eventually, all of the radioactive atoms in that population will reach their more stable state.

 Glossary